- Identification and Creation

 Annemarie Schimmel, Terres d'Islam: Aux Sources de l'Orient Musulman, Maisonneuve et Larose (Paris, France, 1994), Pg.
 156

-Richard C. Foltz, Frederick Denny, and Azizan Baharuddin, ed., Islam and Ecology: A Bestowed Trust, Harvard University Press (Cambridge, Mass, 2003), cover
+Richard C. Foltz, Frederick Denny, and Azizan Baharuddin, ed., c, Harvard University Press (Cambridge, Mass, 2003), cover

 Stephan Wolohojian and Alvin L. Clark, Jr., Harvard Art Museum/ Handbook, ed.
 Stephan Wolohojian, Harvard Art Museum (Cambridge, 2008), p.
 86